 Assurance of Animal Health and Wellbeing

-AACUP collaborates with faculty, veterinarians, and the professional managers of the agricultural animal research units to ensure that animals are housed and managed according to the guidelines in the Guide for the Care and Use of Agricultural Animals in Research and Teaching and the Guide for the Care and Use of Laboratory Animals.
+AACUP collaborates with faculty, veterinarians, and the professional managers of the agricultural animal research units to ensure that animals are housed and managed according to the guidelines in the Guide for the Care and Use of Agricultural Animals in Research and Teaching and if applicable due to biomedical status, the Guide for the Care and Use of Laboratory Animals.
 The AACUP director serves as liaison for faculty, animal care staff, professional livestock managers, students, facility maintenance professionals, the IACUC, and others involved in the program for the use of agricultural animals at UIUC.

 The AACUP Veterinary Care Program provides health care and health maintenance programs at facilities that are managed and operated by the College of Agricultural, Consumer and Environmental Sciences (ACES) or the College of Veterinary Medicine (CVM).
 Each agricultural animal care unit at UIUC has a working committee comprising the attending veterinarian for agricultural animals, the AACUP veterinarian, the AACUP Director, the professional manager of the animal care unit, and faculty or staff members that use animals at that unit.
 The working committee addresses issues related to animal health, planning for academic programs, facility improvements and maintenance, general husbandry procedures, and occupational health and safety.

 Each agricultural animal unit has a herd (or flock) health plan that is reviewed and revised annually by the working committee and approved by the attending veterinarian for agricultural animals.
 Standard operating procedures for diagnosis, treatment, and prevention of diseases are also reviewed and revised annually.